Vyral/base-template/_posts/2018-05-02-we-are-merging-with-exp-realtyheres-what-that-means.md

 Through that time, we have strived to boost our marketing and technology and create lasting relationships with our clients.

-This is why I’m excited to share a big announcement with you: **we have decided to join forces with eXp Realty of North Dakota.** This will help us expand our marketing and assist you with all your real estate dreams.
+This is why I’m excited to share a big announcement with you: **W****e have decided to join forces with eXp Realty of North Dakota.** This will help us expand our marketing and assist you with all your real estate dreams.

 {% include pullquote.html %}